 He adds that the clarity of the process creates a good atmosphere on site.
 “Everyone knows where they’re going.
 We’ve got good quality control.”
-Barry Durkan also emphasises the decision to use construction software developer VRM’s cloud based collaboration and invoice management platform Refurbify – which harnesses the ubiquity of smart phones to give site operatives evidence-of-use apps that track progress in real-time against planned works and specified products.
+Barry Durkan also emphasises the decision to use construction software developer VRM Tech and their cloud based collaboration and invoice management platform Refurbify – which harnesses the ubiquity of smart phones to give site operatives evidence-of-use apps that track progress in real-time against planned works and specified products.
 “It’s been very positive,” he says.
 “Initially the operatives were sketchy about it because it required a bit more time, and evidence of each individual house.

 But once the first few houses were done, it just became part of the contractor’s brief.”
 Such a tool, he points out, is well timed to capitalise on the requirement to manage and record work inherent in standards such as passive house and Ireland’s Building Control Amendment Regulations.
 “It’s about getting everyone to buy into it – from professionals to contractors.”